MattGson/Gybson/README.md

 [![Coverage Status](https://coveralls.io/repos/github/SweetIQ/schemats/badge.svg?branch=coverage)](https://coveralls.io/github/SweetIQ/schemats?branch=coverage)

 Nodent is a type-safe, auto-generated query client for SQL databases (MySQL and PostgreSQL).
-Nodent is optimised for super fast lazy loading using batching and caching which makes it perfect for GraphQL apps.
+Nodent is optimised for super fast lazy loading using batching and caching which makes it perfect for GraphQL apps using Typescript.

 ### Why Nodent?